-Grade reports are issued to students at the completion of each semester/term.
+Letter grades are issued to students at the completion of each semester/term.
 Grades are based on the quality of work as shown by written tests, term papers, presentations and projects as indicated on the course syllabus.
 The following scale is used in the evaluation of academic performance and grading in all graduate programs.
-Earned quality points are calculated for each course by multiplying the quality point value for the grade received for the course times the credit hour value of the course.
+Earned quality points are calculated for each course by multiplying the quality point value for the grade received for the course by the credit -hour value of the course.
 For example, a three-credit course with a grade of B would earn nine quality points [credit value of course (3) times quality point value of B (3)].
-The Cumulative Grade Point Average (CGPA) is calculated by dividing the total earned quality points by the total attempted credits.
+The Cumulative Grade Point Average (CGPA) is calculated by dividing the total earned quality points by the corresponding number of attempted credits.

 Letter Code Description Quality Points

 Α Excellent 4.00

 A- Very Good 3.70

-B+ Good 3.30
+es B+ Good 3.30

-В Good 3.00
+rad В Good 3.00

-B- Minimally Accepted 2.70
+Earned Grades B- Acceptable 2.70

-C+ Minimally Accepted 2.30
+Earn C+ Minimally Accepted 2.30

 С Minimally Accepted 2.00

 F Failing 0.00

+Р Thesis, Pass n/a

 I Incomplete n/a

 AU Audit n/a

 IP Thesis, In Progress n/a

-P Thesis, Pass 4.00

-Grade Repeat n/a

-TC Transfer 3.00
+· TC Transfer Credits n/a

 W Withdrawal n/a